★Outdoor Audio · Authorized Dealer

 Why Coastal Source

-In-ground subwoofers buried in the landscape.
-Bullet speakers tucked into garden beds + tree wells.
-Bollard-style speakers along walking paths.
+Bollard Subwoofers buried in-ground in the landscape.
+Ellipse Bollards tucked into garden beds + tree wells.
+The flagship 1000 Series — CEDIA Expo 2025 Best of Show — anchoring the main entertaining spaces.
 The audio is everywhere; the speakers are nearly invisible.

 Pool deck on one zone.
 Outdoor kitchen on another.
 Pool-house gym on a third.
 Dock zone with its own playlist for boat parties.
 Each zone has its own volume, source, and EQ — controlled from the same app that runs the inside of the house.

-Among the longest manufacturer warranties in audio, period.
+Five years, manufacturer-backed, across the whole outdoor chain — speakers, amplifiers, connectors, and cabling, residential or commercial alike.
 Reflects the fact that Coastal Source builds for actual outdoor longevity — not "outdoor-rated for three years before silicone fails."

 Pool decks + patios

 The classic zone.
-4-6 bullet speakers in the landscape, an in-ground sub for the low end, amplification in the equipment closet — never outside.
+4-6 bollard speakers in the landscape, a buried Bollard Subwoofer for the low end, amplification in the equipment closet — never outside.
 Music that fills the space at conversation volume; pushes to dance-floor SPL when a Saturday night calls for it.

 Landscape audio

-Bullet speakers + bollards tucked through the planting beds, the walking paths, the firepit, the gazebo.
+Ellipse Bollards + buried subwoofers tucked through the planting beds, the walking paths, the firepit, the gazebo.
 The audio is omnidirectional and even — no hotspots, no dead zones.
 Whoever's walking the property hears music; from inside the house, the volume sounds the same in every corner of the yard.

 Multi-zone control